shackbarth/homepage/content/the-gettysburg-sequence.md

 <a name="Neap"></a>NEAP, climacteric? stealthy onset declineing vigour.
 A sleazy almanac and the abrasion of indivisible answerability had absumed as adamantine breedstock as ever bestrode a charger... or a Commonwealth.
 (Verbatim from The Shorter Oxford Dictionary: "... a tide occuring shortly after the first and third quarters of the moon, in which the high water level stands at its lowest point").
 Well? #2.

 <a name="Nemine Gratia"></a>NEMINE GRATIA, literally "thanks to nobody."
 In Quill's bias: thanks to the men _and_ women, seemingly _un_done, who were _created_ at and through Gettysburg, evinceing till this day truer STYLE than the Madras-jacketed Madison Avenooers and their mini-draped or bell-bottomed squaws.
-Lat. #11.
+Lat.
+Proem.

 <a name="New Orleans"></a>NEW ORLEANS, The Battle of, 1814.
 (Andrew Jackson vs. The Black Watch Regiment). #11.